 10 Facts About Me

-- I absolutely love travel!
-I’ve lost count of the number of trips I’ve taken ever since I’ve been bit by the travel bug a couple years ago…solo international travel, conferences, birthday parties and meeting up with old friends.
+#1.
+I absolutely love travel!
+I’ve been bit by the travel bug a couple years ago…solo international travel, conferences, birthday parties and meeting up with old friends.
 I like to stay connected.
-So thankful for flextime and 3-day weekends.

-- My diet is mostly pescetarian.
+#3.
+My diet is mostly pescetarian.
 It’s like being a vegetarian but you can eat fish and seafood.
-I say mostly because I live very far from the water and good seafood is hard to come by.
 I cheat and eat chicken every now and then to make sure I’m getting enough protein.

-- I love movies.
-My favorites are: action movies, the classics (black & white) and stuff that makes me laugh.
+#6.
+I love movies.
+Action movies, the classics (black & white) and stuff that makes me laugh.
 Give me a good fight scene and tons of explosions over a sappy “romance” movie any day!

-- I am a super nerd and total book lover.
+#7.
+I am a super nerd and total book lover.
 Usually, I’ll have a list full of chores to do on the weekends.
 Instead of cleaning or whatever, I’ll spend my time finishing a book.
-I’m a huge fan of non-fiction books based on: psychology, auto/biographies, business, leadership and personal development.
-Shocking, I know, haha.
+I’m a huge fan of non-fiction books based on: psychology, autobiographies, business, leadership and personal development.
+(Shocking, I know, haha.)

-- I am a minimalist.
-I got into it a few years ago when I was going through a separation and then divorce.
-Very long story short, I realized that lots of material possessions only complicate life; especially since I moved 3 times in 2 years.
+#8.
+I am a minimalist.
+I realized that excessive material possessions only complicate life.
+I moved 3 times in 2 years.
 I focus on QUALITY vs QUANTITY.
-I started with my closet and then the rest of the house.
 I still cull things from my life that do not bring me happiness, including personal relationships.

-- I’m originally from St. Louis, Missouri.
-I have lived in Southern Maryland and now in California (Los Angeles County).
+#9.
+I’m originally from St. Louis, Missouri.
+I have lived in Maryland and California (SoCal and NorCal).
 My goal is to save up enough money to travel the world for 1 year primarily in Europe and Asia.
-I have a few more years to go!

-- I am an extrovert!
-I love hanging out with people, making new connections and being sarcastic and silly (with friends).
+#10.
+I am an extrovert!
+I love hanging out with people, making new connections and being sarcastic and goofy with friends.
 After a long day of talking to dozens of people, I unwind by kicking off my shoes and pants, grabbing a snack and firing up my computer to recharge.